What actually breaks when you take a module to PrestaShop 9

 3. Controller base classFrameworkBundleAdminController to PrestaShopAdminController.

-5. Check removed libraries — Guzzle, SwiftMailer, Tactician.
+5. Removed libraries — Guzzle, SwiftMailer, Tactician, pear/archive_tar.
 Bundle or replace.

-6. Service definitions — Verify autowiring works.
-Test with bin/console debug:container MyService --app-id=admin.
+6. Service definitions — confirm autowiring works. bin/console debug:container MyService --app-id=admin.

-7. Template variables — Test front-office template overrides for changed data structures.
+7. Template variables — test front-office template overrides against the new Presenter shape.

-9. Root PHP files — Move any direct AJAX endpoints to ModuleFrontController.
+9. Standalone PHP endpoints — move any direct AJAX or callback files to ModuleFrontController.

 $this->ps_versions_compliancy = [